vforvoid/vforvoid.github.io/_posts/2023-03-06-language-soup.md

 Comments
 : Mostly used it before I turned sixteen.
-  I wrote a lot of small games for myself and my cousin on an old, dusty ZX machine.
+  I wrote a lot of small games for myself and my cousin on an [old, dusty ZX machine](/blog/2023/walking-down-the-memory-lane/).
   Tetris and Sokoban was the most complex out of them.
+  Also automated certain very repetitive parts of my math-y homework.
 : **Pros**: Very easy to pick up as a kid.
 : **Cons**: Basic is way too basic.
   The dialect I used was particularly limited, with only support for one big flat file, and manual line numbering required.